 Sometimes you have a gut feeling that something is wrong in your relationship.
 While that may not be enough to know that your spouse is having an affair, it may be enough to start looking for proof.

-At Sutherland Law Firm, we handle many cases involving cheating spouses for clients in the Las Cruces, Albuquerque, and Alamogordo areas of New Mexico.
+At Sutherland Law Firm, we handle many cases involving cheating spouses for clients in Albuquerque, New Mexico, and Denver, CO.
 We know what to look for, and we’re here to share these red flags with you, so you can get confirmation about whether your spouse is cheating on you.

 Here are 10 signs your spouse is having an affair.